orgctl: Environment Bootstrapping

 Supporting Commands

-Section titled “Supporting Commands”orgctl bootstrap <module> Full environment bootstraporgctl check <module> Pre-flight only — show what's needed without actingorgctl credentials <module> Credential brokering only (services already running)orgctl services <module> Service installation onlyorgctl teardown <module> Remove services and credentials installed by bootstraporgctl version Print version info--non-interactive No prompts — fail if any credential can't be acquired automatically--skip-services Don't install services (user manages them)--skip-credentials Don't broker credentials (user sets env vars manually)--env-file <path> Path to .env file (default: ./.env)--keychain Store credentials in OS keychain instead of .env--docker Prefer Docker for service installation--dry-run Show what would be done without doing itWhat orgctl Does Not Do
+Section titled “Supporting Commands”orgctl bootstrap --project <path> Full environment bootstraporgctl check --project <path> Pre-flight only — show what's needed without actingorgctl credentials --project <path> Credential brokering only (services already running)orgctl services --project <path> Service installation onlyorgctl teardown --project <path> Remove services and credentials installed by bootstraporgctl version Print version info--non-interactive No prompts — fail if any credential can't be acquired automatically--skip-services Don't install services (user manages them)--skip-credentials Don't broker credentials (user sets env vars manually)--env-file <path> Path to .env file (default: ./.env)--keychain Store credentials in OS keychain instead of .env--docker Prefer Docker for service installation--dry-run Show what would be done without doing itWhat orgctl Does Not Do

 Section titled “What orgctl Does Not Do”- Run as a daemon. orgctl is a one-shot setup tool.
 It runs, configures your environment, and exits.